 Radar level measurement is based on the principle of measuring the time required for the microwave pulse and its reflected echo to make a complete return trip between the non-contacting transducer and the sensed material level.
 Then, the transceiver converts this signal electrically into distance/level and presents it as an analogue and/or digital signal.
 The transducer’s output can be selected by the user to be directly or inversely proportional to the span.

 Everything inside the tank that conducts energy, such as level switches or heater systems, can reflect the signal.
 If the product has a low dielectric level, then the radar may find a false level.
-We may also wind up with bad readings from vapor, foam, or other product conditions.
+We may also wind up with bad readings from vapour, foam, or other product conditions.

 We can find many solutions to avoid this issue – high-frequency radar level transmitters, echo analysis, stilling wells, and more.
 This type of radar level measurement can be very accurate.

 Invasive or contact radar level measurement

 The invasive method used for liquid level measurement is called Guided-wave radar i.e. GWR method.
-In this method, a cable or rod is employed which act as a wave guide and directs the microwave from the sensor to the surface of material in the tank and then straight to its bottom.
+In this method, a cable or rod is employed which act as a wave guide and directs the microwave from the sensor to the surface of the material in the tank and then straight to its bottom.
 “The basis for GWR is time-domain reflectometry (TDR), which has been used for years to locate breaks in long lengths of cable that are underground or in building walls.

 The dielectric constant of the process material will cause variation in impedance and reflects the wave back to the radar.
-Time taken by the pulses to go down and reflect back is determined to measure level of the fluid.
+Time taken by the pulses to go down and reflect back is determined to measure the level of the fluid.

-In this method, the degradation of the signal in use is very less since the wave guide offers extremely efficient course for signal travel.
+In this method, the degradation of the signal in use is very less since the wave guide offers an extremely efficient course for signal travel.
 Hence, level measurement in case of materials having very low dielectric constant can be done effectively.
-Also in this invasive measurement method, pulses are directed via a guide; hence factors like surface turbulence, foams, vapors or tank obstructions do not influence the measurement.
+Also in this invasive measurement method, pulses are directed via a guide; hence factors like surface turbulence, foams, vapours or tank obstructions do not influence the measurement.